tidy-finance/website/docs/21_WRDS.md

 Now, we have all the relevant monthly return data in memory and proceed with preparing the data for future analyses.
 We perform the preparation step at the current stage since we want to avoid executing the same mutations every time we use the data in subsequent chapters.

 The first additional variable we create is market capitalization (`mktcap`).
-Note that we keep market cap in millions of US dollars just for convenience (we do not want to print huge numbers in our figures and tables).
+Note that we keep market cap in millions of USD just for convenience (we do not want to print huge numbers in our figures and tables).
 Moreover, we set zero market cap to missing as it makes conceptually little sense (i.e., the firm would be bankrupt).

 ```r